jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/applications.rst

   * |cb0| Cross-validation with n-folds |spin|: Activate this setting to assess the accuracy of the regression by performing cross validation.
 Specify the desired number of folds (default: 3).
 HTML report will be generated at the specified output path.

-.. admonition:: Run the classification workflow
+.. admonition:: Run the regression workflow

    Once all parameters are entered, press the |action| button to start the regression workflow.